pupil-labs/pupil-docs/user-docs/pupil-capture.md

 <aside class="notice">
   <strong>Note</strong> - When displaying or printing markers, ensure that a small white border remains around the marker!
-  The border should be around as wide as a cell of the grid size of the marker.
+  The border should be around as wide as one grid cell of the marker.
   One way to achieve this is to present the marker on a white (or very light colored) background with sufficient padding.
 </aside>